PowerShellCrack/MDTAutomation/README.md

 # MDTAutomation
-PowerShell script to automate importing captrued WIM into MT while updating all Tasksequences
+PowerShell script to automate importing captured WIM into MT while updating all Tasksequences